-- 12. Plug the 12-volt electrical cord (7-pin) into the mating tow vehicle socket. - 13.
+- Lanyard length when pin is inserted into switch should be adjusted so that its pin will be pulled from the switch prior to the safety chains reaching full extension. - 12.
+Plug the 12-volt electrical cord (7-pin) into the mating tow vehicle socket. - 13.
 Run an operational check of stop lights, turn indicators, running lights, back-up lights (if equipped), and electric brakes before driving away.
 See 'Braking System' in this chapter and 'Electrical System' chapter for more details about the electrical systems. - 14.
 Remove tire chocks. - 15.
 Reverse the procedure for unhitching.

 • Do not connect the breakaway switch lanyard to the king pin, pin box, or to any removable part of the hitch.
 Remember that the breakaway switches emergency braking feature requires a fully charged battery on the RV.
+Ensure that breakaway switch lanyard is adjusted properly.